-York EMC Services can provide advice, zoning, mitigation techniques and site-surveys for sources of EMF and if the need arises help resolve issues through modelling or calculation.
+Eurofins York (formerly York EMC Services) can provide advice, zoning, mitigation techniques and site-surveys for sources of EMF and if the need arises help resolve issues through modelling or calculation.
 For more information download our EMF flyer here.

 Our experienced on-site test engineers can perform EMC and EMF site-surveys to appropriate standards and directives or bespoke requirements.

-As well as testing services and consultancy, we offer training courses on areas of EMC, EMF, electrical safety, radio and related engineering topics.
+As well as testing services and regulatory guidance, we offer training courses on areas of EMC, EMF, electrical safety, radio and related engineering topics.

 Please contact our York office for more information or for assistance, advice and support with your built environment project.